blockshake-io/srs/README.md

 - The client learns the output of the function but nothing else (in particular not the secret key $s$).
-- The server learns the public input but nothing else (neither the private input $p$ nor the output).
+- The server learns the public input $i$ but nothing else (neither the private input
+  $p$ nor the output).
 - An outside observer can only observe the public input, but learns nothing else.

-In a nutshell, we use the OPRF protocol harden the user's password with the server-side secret key $s$.
+In a nutshell, we use the OPRF protocol to harden the user's password with the server-side secret key $s$.
 That is, using OPRF we turn a user's password into a high-entropy, cryptographic key that can be used to encrypt the user's secrets.
 In this case, the private input $p$ represents the user's password and the